 Common misunderstandings about “puppy training”

-The first thing we need to talk about is the misconception that puppies need to be trained at all.
+The first thing we need to talk about in our new puppy guide is the misconception that puppies need to be trained at all.

 They don’t.